flenbob/particles/README.md

       sudo apt-get install libgl-dev libglfw3-dev libxkbcommon-x11-0

+If you get the error "QWidget: Cannot create a QWidget without QApplication", see [Compatibility issue between python-ovito library and matplotlib](https://matsci.org/t/compatibility-issue-between-python-ovito-library-and-matplotlib/50794/1).

 Packing can be visualized using OVITO, see [Install OVITO](https://www.ovito.org/manual/installation.html).
 Within the software, load the global dumpfile, e.g. ```./simulations/data/ID/out_global.txt``` for a given simulation ```ID```.